 Experimental Linguistics Lab Facilities

-- Psycholinguistic and phonetic research
+- Psycholinguistic research

 - Staff, PhDs, students and guest researchers